EXCLUSIVE CONTENT FOR DIGITAL SUBSCRIBERS

 As well as painting, I see you are collaborating with Friendship Vegan Shoes in London to develop a product line of accessories to go alongside their vegan range.
 Is this a topic close to your heart?

 I love working with Friendship.
 It’s one of those collaborations that inspire feelings of change, not only in my own life, but also in the big scheme of things.
 It’s pure joy to be involved in projects that actually make sense in our very turbulent times.
 We live in a society that has no other choice but to embrace change, but has excruciatingly short memory, which makes projects like Friendship a necessity.
 It’s a long-term commitment to constantly reminding people what the agenda is.
+I’m sure some of you are wondering what vegan shoes are – well you can check out this vegan promise from Vessi to get some idea.
+Everything from running shoes, to the food you choose to eat, can be vegan nowadays.

 Do you have any more collaborations and projects coming up?